-\textbf{Grasping bar-shaped objects.} Bar-shaped objects, such as pens and forks, have a significantly larger length compared to their width or thickness.
-Their short axis demands precisely estimating the spatial relationship between the gripper and the object, while the long axis often leads to visual overlap with the gripper in camera views, and misleads the model to grasp at improper positions.
+\textbf{Bar-shaped Object Grasping Tasks}.
+Bar-shaped objects like forks have a significantly larger length compared to their width and thickness.
+Their short axis requires precise estimation of the spatial relationship between the gripper and the object, while the long axis often leads to visual overlap with the gripper in camera views, misleading the model into grasping at improper positions.
 To systematically evaluate the performance, we test with objects oriented at $0^\circ$, $45^\circ$, and $90^\circ$ relative to the camera.

-\textbf{Grasping medium and small objects.} This category includes medium-sized ($3\sim5~\mathrm{cm}$) and small ($1\sim2~\mathrm{cm}$) objects, which require especially high precision in both perception and actions.